cncf-tags/container-device-interface/README.md

 ### CRI-O configuration

 In CRI-O CDI support is enabled by default.
 It is configured with the default `/etc/cdi, /var/run/cdi` CDI directory locations.
-Therefore you can start using CDI simply by dropping CDI configuration files in either of those directories, static configuration into `/etc/cdi` and dynamically updated one into `/var/run/cdi`.
+Therefore, you can start using CDI simply by dropping CDI configuration files in either of those directories, static configuration into `/etc/cdi` and dynamically updated one into `/var/run/cdi`.
 If you are unsure of the configured directories you can run this